shaneburns/vivaldi-mods/readme.md

 This design was created while using Vivaldi on Windows with the [Gradient theme](https://themes.vivaldi.net/themes/V6kJNYnzvWX);
 though all default themes and multiple custom themes have also been tested.

-The inital design only accounted for the following settings:
+The initial design only accounted for the following settings:
 - Address Bar Position: Top
 - Tab Bar Position: Left
 - Bookmark Bar Position: Bottom